310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kaoru %}
-No, no. I’m telling you, this place is really crowded—I’ll lose sight of you immediately.
+No, no. I’m telling you, this place is really crowded — I’ll lose sight of you immediately.
 And then it’ll take even longer for all of us to group up again.

 Don’t make me waste my energy moving around everywhere~ C’mon, please.
 {% endbubble %}